-The best camera drones are far more than the simple toys they used to be.
+The best camera drones are far from being the simple toys they used to be.
 They're now used widely by both amateur and professional photographers because they can reach areas and shoot from angles that regular cameras can't.
 They allow aerial photography and videography of landscapes, buildings and events that previously required the use of a helicopter, a small plane or a crane.
+Just as professional and commercial photographers have embraced filmmaking alongside stills photography, many no offer aerial photography as part of their commercial proposition.

-The best drones have evolved greatly since the first ready-to-fly model went on sale ten years ago – and a decade on drones are now everywhere.
-Every drone on this list has a camera supported by a powered gimbal, which counteracts the vibration from the propellers.
-Sensor size is still an issue for photographers, but there are options depending on your needs.
+The best drones have evolved greatly since the first ready-to-fly model went on sale ten years ago.
+Every drone on this list has a camera supported by a powered gimbal, which counteracts the vibration from the propellers and changes in direction by the aircraft.
+Sensor size is still an issue for photographers, but there are different options depending on your needs.
 In general, the bigger the sensor, the better the low-light performance.

 Piloting has also become partly optional; Tesla-like A.I. is making collision avoidance, object tracking, and automatic quick shots a common feature.
-The Skydio 2, with 45-megapixels of cameras devoted to its artificial brain, promises to be the most intelligent of them all but is still not in the shops.
+The Skydio 2, with 45-megapixels of cameras devoted to its artificial brain, promises to be the most intelligent of them all though is still almost impossible to find in the shops.

 DJI’s Mavic Pro changed what was possible with the best camera drones back in 2016, making it possible to fold and carry a decent-quality lens without being overly heavy or bulky.
 It could capture 4K (at a maximum of 24fps) and introduced a handy fold-out controller that seemed to have more in common with a PlayStation than bulky radio controllers from their hobby era.